 Think Tank Network on the Eastern Partnership

-UNITED KINGDOM SAUDI ARABIA SERBIA ITALY GREECE PORTUGAL SPAIN UKRAINE ALGERIA MOROCCO TUNISIA JORDAN CYPRUS ISRAEL BELARUS POLAND LITHUANIA DENMARK NORWAY SWEDEN FINLAND GERMANY NETHERLANDS CZECHIA LATVIA ESTONIA SLOVAKIA HUNGARY MOLDOVA BULGARIA FRANCE SWITZ.
+UNITED KINGDOM SAUDI ARABIA SERBIA ITALY GREECE PORTUGAL SPAIN UKRAINE ALGERIA MOROCCO TUNISIA JORDAN CYPRUS ISRAEL GEORGIA BELARUS POLAND LITHUANIA DENMARK NORWAY SWEDEN FINLAND GERMANY NETHERLANDS CZECHIA LATVIA ESTONIA SLOVAKIA HUNGARY MOLDOVA BULGARIA FRANCE SWITZ.
 CROATIA ROMANIA AUSTRIA SLOVENIA BOSNIA BOSNIA & HERZ.
-MONTENEGRO ALBANIA NORTH NORTH MACEDONIA KOSOVO IRELAND AZERBAIJAN GEORGIA LUXEMBOURG BELGIUM MALTA ARMENIA PALESTINIAN PALESTINIAN TERRIT.
+MONTENEGRO ALBANIA NORTH NORTH MACEDONIA KOSOVO IRELAND AZERBAIJAN LUXEMBOURG BELGIUM MALTA ARMENIA PALESTINIAN PALESTINIAN TERRIT.

 The Eastern Partnership Think Tank Network (EaP TTN) addresses urgent challenges stemming from Russia’s full-scale invasion of Ukraine, advocating for a more strategic EU response in the Eastern Neighborhood.
 Drawing on insights from over 90 think tanks across the EU and Eastern Partnership (EaP) countries, the network provides strategic analysis on foreign policy, security, connectivity, and domestic developments.
 It also examines the regional impacts of EU enlargement.